-1. Open a browser and type the IP address or host name of the Axis device.

-If you do not know the IP address, use AXIS IP Utility or AXIS Device Manager to find the device on the network.

-2. Type the username and password.
+- 1. Open a browser and type the IP address or host name of the Axis device. - If you do not know the IP address, use AXIS IP Utility or AXIS Device Manager to find the device on the network. - 2.
+Type the username and password.
 If you access the device for the first time, you must create an administrator account.
-See Create an administrator account on page 6.
+See .

-For descriptions of all the controls and options in the device's web interface, see The web interface on page 20.
+For descriptions of all the controls and options in the device's web interface, see .